 For fragile or unusual objects, contact the Preservation Department’s Preservation Services or Conservation & Exhibition Services for advice and assistance.

 Ideally no package or container with special collections or any University property should leave the sending units without verification of its contents.
 For all non-internal Library transfers of special collections, units should have a checks and balances procedure in place where more than one person verifies what is included in a package or shipping container before it is sealed.
 Such a procedure must be in place and followed for the shipment of any approved non-Library campus or external vendors.

 Individual Library units and special collections may have additional requirements for security measures that must be incorporated in the packing and shipping process.
-For assistance in instituting or evaluating a checks and balances protocol, contact Lynn Ieronimo, Security Manager, Beinecke Rare Book and Manuscript Library.
+For assistance in instituting or evaluating a checks and balances protocol, contact Lynn Ieronimo, Director of Library Security.